 Peer-reviewed research articles

 Watson A (2021) Writing sociological fiction.
 Qualitative Research.
 OnlineFirst 18 January 2021.
-This article focuses on the methodological question of how sociological imagination may be crafted in and with fiction.
+This methodological article unpacks how sociological imagination may be crafted in and with fiction.

 Watson A and Lupton D (2021) Tactics, affects and agencies in digital privacy narratives: a story completion study.
 Online Information Review 45(1): 138-156.
 This paper explores how Australians feel about digital privacy, using a novel creative method where participants completed short fictional stories about different privacy scenarios.